elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

 > *Cons*: Slow
 >
 > **OpenELEC**
 > OpenELEC has the same main goal as Raspbmc: provide a simple media center for your Raspberry Pi.
-The main difference between the two is that OpenELEC doesn&#8217;t bother with a Linux distro underneath it, and the entire installation is about 100 MB (Raspbmc is about twice this).
+The main difference between the two is that OpenELEC doesn't bother with a Linux distro underneath it, and the entire installation is about 100 MB (Raspbmc is about twice this).
 OpenELEC is built for one purpose: to be a standalone and lightweight XBMC box.
 >
 > *Pros*: Very fast
 > *Cons*: More difficult installation, not a lot of room for tweaking